yakir12/autotracker-deluxe/README.md

 If this option is enabled then you can press 'r' when the video is paused in order to re-define your bounding box if needs be.

+#### Show ROI window
+If enabled, the autotracker will show a small window with the binarised image of the contents of the bounding box.
+This can be useful for diagnostic purposes (e.g. if it looks like the tracker is struggling with your video).

+In the binarised image, the 'blob' of the beetle and its ball should be clearly visible in white.
+If not, then the contrast may be too low for background subtraction to work consistently.
+If this is the case, you may want to switch to tracking the centre of the bounding box as opposed to the  centre of mass.

 ### Track Processing
 #### Plot filename
 Track processing will automatically produce a plot which is saved to a file in the project directory.
 You can specify the name of that file here.